CybercentreCanada/assemblyline4_docs/docs/developer_manual/plugins/plugins.md

 The templates also contain a standard Dockerfile for building your container image which will run your app with `gunicorn`.
 This Dockerfile can also be modifed as required, as can the basic `gunicorn` config file.

+Note: You are not required to use the exact directory structure as the templates provided.
+These are simply minimal single module examples.
+For more complex requirements, you may wish to write a full python package.
+The only requirement is that the query interface is matched.

 Once the plugin is written, the docker image should be built and deployed to your Assemblyline environment.
 The plugin can then be added to your assemblyline configuration.

 ## Enabling a plugin

 The plugin container should be deployed using either docker/docker-compose or kubernetes depending on your operating environment.
 Individual plugin configuration can be applied through environment variables, depending on your plugin.
 If deployed in kubernetes with network policies, remember to ensure correct policies are in place.

+Plugins are not currently able to be deployed via the helm chart, and must be manually deployed.

-Once deployed and running, plugins can be enabled by adding their details to the Assemblyline configuration file under the section:
+Once deployed and running, plugins can be enabled by adding their details to the Assemblyline configuration file under the section: `ui.<plugin_type>`.
-`ui.<plugin_type>`.
 The required config for each plugin type is defined in [Assemblyline Base](https://github.com/CybercentreCanada/assemblyline-base/blob/master/assemblyline/odm/models/config.py).

 Once their configuration has been added, the plugin will be enabled on the next UI reload.